obiwanus/focus-zig/LOG.md

 # TODO
-- Move viewport if cursor is outside
-- Fix page up and down

 # DONE
++ Fix page up and down
++ Move viewport if cursor is outside
 + Support home and end
 + Move cursor up and down
 + Draw cursor